Open and linked data

 When the data is structured in a certain way, enabling it to be combined with other data to create something new, it becomes known as linked data.
 For example, combining a list of bus stops with postcode data to create a map of bus stops near your home.

 The aim of open and linked data is to allow you to view information, and re-use it in useful ways which can help increase access to public services for everyone.

 Our open data

-Our catalogue of open data sets is available below.
-We hope to publish more data sets in the future.
+Our catalogue of open data sets is available.

-If there is a data set, not already in the list, that you would like us to consider making available please email firstname.lastname@example.org
+If there is a data set not in the list, that you would like us to consider making available, please email firstname.lastname@example.org

 Other sources of open data

 Find open data has open information about Northern Ireland including:

 - hospital waiting lists